20 Tips for Mastering M365

-The latest version of Excel 2016 comes with many impressive new features that make your work faster and easier.
+The latest version of Excel for M365 comes with many impressive new features that make your work faster and easier.
 Use the next two tips to get a taste of what Excel can do for you.

 4. How to Forecast from Historical Data

 Businesses use forecasts to set budgets and purchase supplies, but generating accurate data can present a challenge.
-Thankfully, Excel 2016 has a new feature that lets you create charts showing projections generated from time-based data stored in a spreadsheet.
+Thankfully, Excel for M365 has a great feature that lets you create charts showing projections generated from time-based data stored in a spreadsheet.
 The function calculates the bounds of confidence and provides estimates for the margin of error using the Exponential Smoothing (ETS) algorithm.

 Use the following steps to create a forecast with your data: